-- Add large pieces of wood as the fire progresses being careful not to overload.
-(Do not fill firebox beyond firebrick area.)
-An ideal coal bed of 1 - 2" (25mm - 50mm) should be established to achieve optimum performance. - 6.
-This unit is designed to function most effectively when air is allowed to circulate to all areas of the firebox.
-TIP: If ash or coals remain in the stove, make sure to clear them away from the Lower Primary Air Orifice (LPAO) and rake a slight (1 2"/25mm-50mm wide) trough down the center of the coal bed from front to back prior to loading the fuel. - 7.
-Once fuel has been loaded, close the door and leave the air inlet control fully open until fire is well established (at least 15-20 minutes) being careful not to over fire (if any of the exterior parts of the stove or chimney connections begin to glow you are over firing the stove). - 8.
-Re-adjust the air inlet control to desired burn rate.
-For "low" setting slide control all the way to left, for "high" slide all the way to right.
+- 6. This unit is designed to function most effectively when air is allowed to circulate to all areas of the firebox.
+TIP: If ash or coals remain in the stove, make sure to clear them away from the Lower Primary Air Orifice (LPAO) and rake a slight (1-to-2 inch wide) trough down the center of the coal bed from front to back prior to loading the fuel. - 7.
+Once fuel has been loaded, close the door and leave the air inlet control fully open until fire is well established (at least 15-20 minutes) being careful not to overfire (if any of the exterior parts of the stove or chimney connections begin to glow you are overfiring the stove). - Re-adjust the door air inlet control to desired burn rate.
 (If excessive smoke fills the firebox, open air inlet control slightly until flames resume and wood is sufficiently ignited.)
-The basic rule of thumb is "closed = low," "half way open = medium" and "fully open = high."
+The basic rule of thumb is "closed - low," "half way open - medium" and "fully open - high."